aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 All fortunes are wrong except this one.
+> 🥠 Your fortune said you need to make a donation.
+Follow the Paypal link.

-Last update: Thu Oct 31 05:08:51 2024
+Last update: Fri Nov  1 05:09:21 2024

 ### Let's play! 🎮